Strikingly beautiful, desert rose catches passerby’s attention every time they pass by.

 1. Adenium Obesum (The Common Guy)

 Among all the other Adenium species, the Obseum is probably one of the most common ones you’ll see.
-This plant first appeared throughout the African Sub-Saharan region, spanning from Senegal to Sudan and Kenya.
+This plant first appeared throughout the African Sub-Saharan region, spanning across an area from Senegal to Sudan and Kenya.
 They also grow abundantly in places like Tanzania, Somalia, and Socotra.

-Obesum can be between 3ft to over 9ft tall.
+Adenium Obesum can grow between 3ft (0.9m) to over 9ft (2.7m) tall.
 The plant usually grows straight upwards with a greenish-gray trunk that is fat on the caudex and gets slimmer on the top and branches.

 The leaves of Obesum look like a long droplet of water dripping down that are about a finger’s length.
 Let's have a closer look right here:

 Some folks even find heart-shaped leaves on their plants, which is really cute.

 The way nature arranges the leaves follows a spiral pattern.
-Leaves on the bottom layer are bigger and longer, and they get smaller when it comes to the top.
+Leaves on the bottom layer are bigger and longer, and they get smaller when it comes up to the top.
 The higher leaves never shade out the lower ones.

 Obseum flowers are tubular.
 The inside of the tube is light yellow.
 You’ll often see some thin thread-like pieces inside the tube.
 Those are the pistils of the flower, where it will receive pollen to get “pregnant” and bear fruits.

 When Obesum first blooms, it gives quite a dark crimson red color.
 After some time, the color fades out.
-It’s pinker on the edges of the petals and paler near the top of the tube.
+It’s more pink on the edges of the petals and more pale near the top of the tube.

 Obesum blooms in the summer, but in many cases it can bloom near the end of the year if kept in a hot, humid environment.
 It produces lots of beautiful flowers and grows well in pots.

 Adenium Obesum: Identification Table